FloskelSalomon/quapos/README.md

     mamba create --name pos-analysis-quapos python=3.9 devbio-napari seaborn -c conda-forge

-To use the provided code it is recommended to create a virtual environment with a conda distribution.
-We recommend the distribution [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) and using the following description of setting up mamba for your local machine as [here](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/01_introduction/readme.html).
-Additionally, it is recommended to install the devbio-napari environment along with seaborn `mamba create --name devbio-napari-env python=3.9 devbio-napari seaborn -c conda-forge`.
-Alternatively, the environment could also be recreated with the provided yml file and the command `mamba env create -f quapos-lm.yml`
+If the installation was successfull you can load the environment with the following command:

+    mamba activate pos-analaysis-quapos

+And start jupyter-lab with the following command:

+    jupyter-lab

+To use the provided code please download the folder `quapos-lm` and store it on your local machine.
+Afterwards you should be able to find it under the stored location using the file browser in the jupyter interface.

+Alternatively, the environment could also be recreated using the provided `.yml` file in the folder `quapos-lm`.

 ### 7 Data access and how to use the code
 Image data was uploaded to the following [repository]().
 The folder quapos-lm includes the folder `01-original-data` which contains image data in czi (Zen) file format which are unprocessed images as acquired by the microscope (Apotome ImagerZ2, 20x air objective).